FLCarpenter/PhyloCode/README.md

 PhyloCode contains scripts designed for the preparation, processing, and manipulation of phylogenetic data, and the visualisation of phylogenetic trees.
 Some scripts are designed to be used in conjunction with https://github.com/tjcreedy/phylostuff.
+All scripts are designed for Command Line usage.

 RY_Recoder.py Recodes nucleotide sequences from an input .fasta file replacing purines ("A", "a", "G", "g") with "R" and pyrimidines ("T", "t", "C", "c") with 'Y'.
 RY recoding aims to mitigate against the effect of base composition biases/heterogeneity in phylogenetic inference.